Emmanuelle Haïm: Awards and recognition

 Emmanuelle Haïm became a Chevalier of the Legion of Honour in 2009, and is a Chevalier of the Ordre des Arts et des Lettres.
 In 2007, she was granted honorary membership of the Royal Academy of Music, London.
 In 2017, she was appointed Officier of the Ordre national du Mérite.
 She received the insignia on 19 June 2018.

+Memberships

+Haïm is foreign member of the Royal Swedish Academy of Music.